 About BOC Tower

-Bank of China (BOC) Tower is located at 1 Garden Road, Central, Hong Kong, a flourishing centre of activity in Hong Kong's business and financial core.
+Bank of China (BOC) Tower is located at 1 Garden Road, Central, Hong Kong, in the heart of Hong Kong's financial district.
 The building was constructed in April 1985 and officially opened in May 1990, towering 70 floors above the ground floor level and offering parking in four basement levels.
 The tower structure of 315 metres and two masts of 50 odd metres give the building its aspiring height of 367.4 metres – which, in 1989, made it the tallest in Hong Kong as well as the fifth by height in the world.
-It is still one of the tallest office buildings in Hong Kong.
+It is still one of the tallest buildings in Hong Kong.

-The BOC Tower is a masterpiece of the world-renowned Chinese-American architect I.M.
+The BOC Tower is a masterpiece of the world-renowned Chinese-born architect I.M.
 Pei.
 His inspiration for the building's construction was the elegant stature of bamboo, its sectioned trunk reaching higher and higher with each new growth.
-The Tower is symbolic of strength, vitality, growth and enterprise, representing Bank of China (Hong Kong)'s rapid development.
-The building is characterised by a harmonious blend of modern architecture with traditional Chinese design.
+BOC Tower is symbolic of strength, vitality, growth and enterprise, representing Bank of China (Hong Kong)'s rapid development.
+The building harmoniously blends modern architecture with traditional Chinese design.
 Its four prism-shaped shafts reflect the sun's rays like a glittering crystal.
-A geometrical work of art clad in a curtain wall of glass and aluminum, BOC Tower rises majestically from its Central location to command a spectacular panoramic view of the Victoria Harbour.